Guidelines and available grants

 - Have a realistic business plan submitted alongside the application

-- Applications will be welcomed for start up costs or for delivering a new or innovative project that will benefit the community as part of the organisation’s development and must include two independent written references.
-We will only normally offer a grant towards running costs for the first three years of operation.
+- Applications will be welcomed for start-up costs or for delivering a new or innovative project that will benefit the community as part of the organisation’s development and must include two independent written references.
+We will only normally offer a grant towards running costs within an ongoing project for the first three years of operation.

 Sorry, we do not fund:

 - Projects not benefiting people living in Cornwall